KungfuBot: Physics-Based Humanoid Whole-Body Control for Learning Highly-Dynamic Skills: Experiments

 To address \textbf{Q2}, we compare \ours{} with three baseline methods: OmniH2O~\cite{OmniH2O}, Exbody2~\cite{exbody2}, and MaskedMimic~\cite{maskedmimic}.
 All baselines employ the exponential form of the reward function for tracking reference motion, as described in \S\ref{sec:adp-sigma-exprew}.
 Implementation details are provided in Appendix~\ref{sec:baseline}.

 As shown in Table~\ref{tab:main-result}, \ours{} consistently outperforms the baselines OmniH2O and ExBody2 across all evaluation metrics.
 These improvements can be attributed to our adaptive motion tracking mechanism, which automatically adjusts tracking factors based on motion characteristics, whereas the fixed, empirically tuned parameters in the baselines fail to generalize across diverse motions.
 While MaskedMimic performs well on certain metrics, it is primarily designed for character animation and is not deployable for robot control, as it does not account for constraints such as partial observability and action smoothness.
-Therefore, we treat it as an oracle-style lower bound rather than a directly comparable baseline.
+To enable a fair comparison, we also train an oracle version of \ours{} that similarly overlooks such constraints, in the same manner as MaskedMimic.